pixel.gif (35 bytes)

 • Basic PC skills

-Need more possible interview questions?
-The HR Professional Interview Guide offers answers to the toughest interview questions from the HR professional's interview, 3 mock interviews and in addition over 200 possible interview questions organized by 30 different HR subject areas including:
+The HR Professional Interview Guide answers the toughest interview questions from the HR professional's interview, 3 mock interviews and in addition over 200 possible interview questions organized by 30 different HR subject areas including:

 • Americans With Disabilities Act